“Best Legal Solutions for your Business”

 Before filing a trademark application in Thailand, it is highly recommended to conduct a trademark search to ensure that there isn’t any trademark application in Thailand identical or similar to the intended mark, and also to ensure that the mark in question is registrable and not prohibited under Thai law.

 Smart Legal Solutions provides clear search reports conducted at the Thai Department of Intellectual Property (DIP) about the real possibilities of registering successfully a trademark in Thailand.

 Our search reports include a legal explanation about the fulfilment or not of the legal requirements regarding the registrability of a mark in accordance with the Thai law, and a list of similar marks that could be a hindrance the registration, along with our expert opinion about how they may affect to the registration process of the intended mark.

+The primary governing law for trademarks in Thailand is the Thai Trademark Act.
 A trademark is a distinctive sign that can be represented graphically and distinguishes the goods or services of one company from those of another.

 Trademarks are one of the most valuable assets for a company since are the main tool to differentiate their products in the trade from those of its competitors.

 The owner of a registered trademark has an exclusive right in respect of his mark.
 It gives him the right to use the mark and to prevent unauthorized third parties from using the mark.

 Word marks: formed by one or more words.

 Mixed marks: combination of words and drawings or logos.

 Although Thailand has adopted the WIPO International Classification of Goods and Services, the Thai Trademark Office is very strict regarding the description of the goods applied, which must be specifically itemized due to a broad description of goods might not be accepted.